ViennaRSS/vienna-rss/README.md

 [Vienna](http://www.vienna-rss.org) is an RSS/Atom reader for Mac OS X.

-Vienna can connect directly to websites you want to track or through syncing with a Google Reader account.
+Vienna can connect directly to the websites you want to track and/or sync with a Google Reader account.

 Getting support
 ---------------